 Tips to help you stay safer as you make a splash

-After a cold winter of hibernation, it’s time to put on sunscreen, grab your float and open up the pool!
-Before you dive in, however, it’s wise to take a few minutes to make sure you’re taking the right steps to keep your pool safe for everyone.
+For many, summer means time to put on sunscreen and open up the pool.
+Before you dive in, it’s wise to take a few minutes to make sure you’re taking the right steps to keep your pool safe.

 Guidelines and more to help make your pool safety measures count